Scott Kirkpatrick

 He initially worked at IBM's Thomas J. Watson Research Center with Daniel Gelatt and Mario Cecchi researching computer design optimization.
 They argued for "simulated annealing" via the Metropolis–Hastings algorithm, whereas one can obtain iterative improvement to a fast cooling process by "defining appropriate temperatures and energies".
-Their research was published in Science and was an inflection point in quantum computing.
+Their research was published in Science and was an inflection point in heuristic algorithms.